HWW Impact Committee

 Leadership of the Young Women's Council

 The YWC was created in 2010 to recruit young women who are passionate about philanthropy into High Water Women.
 The YWC plans events (intellectual, cultural, social and service-oriented) that would appeal to a younger generation of professional women to introduce more women to HWW volunteer opportunities and cultivate the future leadership of the organization.

-Catherine Wright is an Associate Financial Analyst for the Business Planning team at Moody’s Corporation.
-In her role, she assists in managing the global business planning workflow for Moody’s Sovereign line of business and operations in Canada and Latin America.
-Catherine graduated with a BS in Finance with a concentration in Marketing from Lehigh University in the spring of 2015.
+Catherine Wright is an analyst in the Financial Services Strategy & Solutions practice at Gartland and Mellina Group (GMG), a boutique management consulting firm that specializes in the financial services industry.
+In her role, she supports a team that both strategically advises and executes projects to achieve the client’s target operating model.
+Prior to GMG, Catherine was an Associate Financial Analyst on the Business Planning team at Moody’s Corporation where she assisted in managing the global business workflow for Moody’s sovereign line of business and operations in Canada and Latin America.
+Catherine earned her B.S. in Finance with a concentration in Marketing from Lehigh University.

 Jacklyn Young is an audit manager at KPMG in the financial services division.
 She specializes in the private equity and alternative investment management space.
 At KPMG, she is a National Instructor for firm-wide trainings and is also involved in recruiting.
 Jacklyn earned her B.S. in Accounting from Creighton University.
 She is excited to be part of High Water Women’s Young Women’s Council and aid the organization in pursuing its mission.